CumulusNetworks/docs/content/cumulus-linux-511/Whats-New/_index.md

 ## What's New in Cumulus Linux 5.11.4

-Cumulus Linux 5.11.4 provides a security fix.
+Cumulus Linux 5.11.4 provides security updates.

 - You can use optimized image (two partition) upgrade to upgrade the switch to Cumulus Linux 5.11.4 from Cumulus Linux 5.11.3 (without ISSU support).
 - You can use package upgrade to upgrade the switch to Cumulus Linux 5.11.4 from: